-Heterozygous familial hypercholesterolaemia
+Heterozygous familial hypercholesterolemia

-In children and adolescents with heterozygous familial hypercholesterolaemia the usual start dose is 5 mg daily.
+In children and adolescents with heterozygous familial hypercholesterolemia the usual start dose is 5 mg daily.

-- In children 6 to 9 years of age with heterozygous familial hypercholesterolaemia, the usual dose range is 5-10 mg orally once daily.
-Safety and efficacy of doses greater than 10 mg have not been studied in this population. - In children 10 to 17 years of age with heterozygous familial hypercholesterolaemia, the usual dose range is 5-20 mg orally once daily.
+- In children 6 to 9 years of age with heterozygous familial hypercholesterolemia, the usual dose range is 5-10 mg orally once daily.
+Safety and efficacy of doses greater than 10 mg have not been studied in this population. - In children 10 to 17 years of age with heterozygous familial hypercholesterolemia, the usual dose range is 5-20 mg orally once daily.
 Safety and efficacy of doses greater than 20 mg have not been studied in this population.

-Titration should be conducted according to the individual response and tolerability in paediatric patients, as recommended by the paediatric treatment recommendations (see section 4.4).
+Titration should be conducted according to the individual response and tolerability in paediatric patients, as recommended by the paediatric treatment recommendations.
 Children and adolescents should be placed on standard cholesterol-lowering diet before rosuvastatin treatment initiation; this diet should be continued during rosuvastatin treatment.

-Homozygous familial hypercholesterolaemia
+Homozygous familial hypercholesterolemia

-In children 6 to 17 years of age with homozygous familial hypercholesterolaemia, the recommended maximum dose is 20 mg once daily.
+In children 6 to 17 years of age with homozygous familial hypercholesterolemia, the recommended maximum dose is 20 mg once daily.

 A starting dose of 5 to 10 mg once daily depending on age, weight and prior statin use is advised.
-Titration to the maximum dose of 20 mg once daily should be conducted according to the individual response and tolerability in paediatric patients, as recommended by the paediatric treatment recommendations (see section 4.4).
+Titration to the maximum dose of 20 mg once daily should be conducted according to the individual response and tolerability in paediatric patients, as recommended by the paediatric treatment recommendations.
 Children and adolescents should be placed on standard cholesterol-lowering diet before rosuvastatin treatment initiation; this diet should be continued during rosuvastatin treatment.